cloudera-labs/hive-sre/README.md

 - [`sre`](./sre.md) is used to find potential 'Hive' performance issues caused by small files and excessive partitions.
 - [`u3`](./u3.md) is used to review 'Hive 1/2' environments for Hive3 upgrade planning.
-- [`cli`](https://github.com/dstreev/hadoop-cli/blob/master/README.md) is an hdfs interactive client.
-It is a core part of the `hive-sre` application, so we've exposed the shell here via the `hive-sre-cli` executable.
 - [`perf`](./perf.md) is used to check the throughput of a JDBC connection.

 ### [Trouble-Shooting](./troubleshooting.md)